MoOx/phenomic/packages/core/docs/configuration.md

 ## Configuration source

-We use [comsmiconfig](https://github.com/davidtheclark/cosmiconfig) to load the configuration, so it's up to you to use the format and file you want.
-Here are some example with the previous configure
+We use [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) to load the configuration, so it's up to you to use the format and file you want.
+Here are some example with the previous configuration

 ### `package.json`